 Magdeleine–One free high-res photo every day (and access to a full repository of images).
 Use the handy filter to find images that are either public domain or require attribution.

 Free Photos Bank has a nice collection of free photos available for download without login.
 They’re extensively categorized with a few different ways to search, too.

 ImageFree‘s registered users can download both free and paid images to use in corporate and personal projects.
 The free selection seems fairly limited, though—my “coffee” search didn’t turn up a free photo I could use.

-Public Domain Archive–All images are completely free for personal or commercial use, no link or attribution required.
-I personally use this for my latest startup Due for some of the amazing whitepaper images that we’re putting together for the big launch.
+Public Domain Archive–All images are completely free for personal or commercial use, no link or attribution is required.
+I personally use this for my latest startup Due to some of the amazing whitepaper images that we’re putting together for the big launch.

 Good Free Photos – Public domain images taken by the owner of the site.
 Offers some good location-based images.

 IM Free offers a curated collection of free resources, all for commercial use.
 Search for a keyword or browse through the stylishly crafted categories.